fxboxed/eugo/content/cyprus/_index.md

 > A visit to Aphrodite's Rock isn't just about seeing a natural landmark; it's about connecting with the myths and stories that have shaped the cultural tapestry of Cyprus.

-For those interested in the mythological and cultural significance of this landmark, [Petra tou Romiou](https://www.tripadvisor.com/Attraction_Review-g850702-d878112-Reviews-Aphrodite_s_Rock-Kouklia_Paphos_District.html) offers a glimpse into the rich history that envelops this beautiful island.
+For those interested in the mythological and cultural significance of this landmark, Petra tou Romiouoffers a glimpse into the rich history that envelops this beautiful island.

 ---